- Accountants are not bookkeepers. We design business systems and hire bookkeepers to run them.

 The Effie Awards are among the most prestigious marketing awards for advertising companies.
 The awards were founded in 1968 by the American Marketing Association, New York Chapter, as an awards program to recognize the most effective advertising efforts in the United States each year.
 The Collegiate Effie Brand Challenge began in 2011 and offers undergraduate and graduate students the opportunity to develop campaigns for national brands.

-JBU Enactus Students Names Regional Champions
+JBU Enactus Students Named Regional Champions

-In April 2013, the John Brown University Enactus team (formerly Students in Free Enterprise) was named Regional Champion at the annual Enactus Regional Competition, held in Rogers, Arkansas.
+In April 2013, the John Brown University Enactus team (formerly Students in Free Enterprise) was named Regional Champion at the annual Enactus Regional Competition, held in Rogers, Ark.
 The student presentation team talked about the local and international impact of two of JBU’s major projects: The World Trade Expo and the Guatemala Water Project.

 The World Trade Expo is entrepreneurship education and a business plan competition for area middle school students.
 More than 250 students from nine Northwest Arkansas schools participated last fall.
 In total, the teams generated over $1,700 in revenue and managed 348 transactions.